adamvaul/angular-currency-input/README.md

 angular-currency-input
 ======================

-Angular html input directive.
+An Angular html input directive.
 You edit the value as a number, see it as a currency, just like excel.
 ```html
     <input angular-currency-input type="text" ng-model="MyValue"></input>
 ```

-# angular-currency-input

 angularCurrencyInput is an [Angular.js](http://angularjs.org/) input directive that creates an input like an excel spreadsheet cell that is formatted like a currency.
 You see the number as a currency, but when editing it reverts to a simple number

 ## To use